flow-php/flow/README.md

 composer require league/csv
 ```

-> League CSV adapter is not implicitly required, you need to make sure it is available in your composer.json file.
+> League CSV adapter is not explicitly required, you need to make sure it is available in your composer.json file.

 ## Extractor - League CSVExtractor